Lanka Sama Samaja Party: Leaders and important members

 The LSSP has never had a formal leader.
 In the period immediately after its formation, Dr Colvin R de Silva was elected President, but the post was later removed.
 For many years, N. M. Perera was the leader of the LSSP Parliamentary Group and was recognised by the public as the party leader.
 However, the actual leadership has always been that of a group represented in the various bureaux of the Central Committee.

 A large proportion of the leadership of the Left in Sri Lanka started their political lives in the LSSP.
 This is even true of the political right; for example, Esmond Wickremasinghe (the father of Ranil Wickremasinghe) was a leading member of the party - before marrying the daughter of the wealthy press baron D. R Wijewardena and being appointed editor-in-chief of Lake House.
 W. Dahanayake, the later prime minister, was associated with the LSSP before gravitating right-wards (finally ending up in the UNP).

-Tissa Abeysekara was at one time tipped to parliament on the National list, however on two occasions he was holding public office (Chairman National Film Corporation) and therefore turned down, but remained an integral member of the party.
+Tissa Abeysekara was at one time tipped to stand for parliament on the National list; however, on two occasions he was holding public office (Chairman National Film Corporation) and therefore turned down, but remained an integral member of the party.

 Publications

 The LSSP's main organ has always been the Samasamajaya newspaper.
 Its founder-editor was B. J. Fernando, who composed the Sinhala version of the Internationale.
 Today, its publication is somewhat irregular.
 For many years it was supplemented by the Tamil Samadharmam which was commenced in 1938.
 Its first editor was K. Ramanathan, later succeeded by T. E. Pushparajan.

 In the period of underground struggle, the Kamkaruwa, was revived as a legal Sinhalese weekly the 'open' section of the Party and published until banned by Admiral Sir Geoffrey Layton.
 The 'open' section also brought out Straight Left in English.

 In 1960 a special magazine was brought out to commemorate the 25th anniversary of the foundation of the LSSP, Visi Pas Vasrak.
 The large number of members of the Ceylon Mercantile Union (CMU) who had been sacked from Lake House that year collaborated in its production.

 In 1965, in response to the need for a broad-left popular newspaper to counteract Lake House's Dinamina, the LSSP and members of the SLFP began the Janadina daily and the Janasathiya weekly newspaper, later supplemented by the poetry periodical Janakavi.
 The CMU members sacked from Lake House were prominent in these publications as well.
 A similar task was carried out in English by The Nation; however, when this weekly was taken over by the SLFP, the LSSP started the Socialist Nation, edited by Hector Abhayavardhana.

-A press, the 'Star Press', was begun as a semi-commercial venture, to print the LSSP's publications and still operates.
+A press, the 'Star Press', was begun as a semi-commercial venture, to print the LSSP's publications, and it still operates.

-In 1975 a theoretical journal, Rajaya was published, edited by a board led by Osmund Jayaratne.
-This and its English version State, were suspended after a few issues.
+A theoretical journal, Rajaya, edited by a board led by Osmund Jayaratne, was published in 1975.
+This and its English version State were suspended after a few issues.